trodemaster/macos_adv_sshd/README.md

 ### Install the script
-Take a minute to review the contents of the install script to see what's going on then run it.
+Take a minute to review the contents of the [install.sh](install.sh) script to see what's going on then run it.
 ```
 ./install.sh